oVirt/ovirt-site/source/release/4.1.1/index.html.md

 # oVirt 4.1.1 Release Notes

-The oVirt Project is pleased to announce the availability of 4.1.1 Second Release Candidate as of March 09, 2017.
+The oVirt Project is pleased to announce the availability of 4.1.1 Third Release Candidate as of March 16, 2017.

 oVirt is an open source alternative to VMware™ vSphere™, and provides an awesome KVM management interface for multi-node virtualization.